-On occasion, Jehovah commanded Jeremiah to announce prophetic messages while standing in the gates of the temple or of Jerusalem.
+announce prophetic messages while standing in the gates of the temple or of Jerusalem.
 (Jer.
 7:2; 17:19, 20) By making such declarations at the gates, Jeremiah reached large numbers of people with Jehovah's word.
-And since many, including prominent men of the city, merchants, and businessmen, used the same gate habitually, he may have spoken to some people repeatedly in an effort to help them understand what they had previously heard.
-What can we learn from this about making return visits on those who have shown interest?
+And since many, including prominent men of the city, merchants, and businessmen, used the same gate habitually, he may have spoken to some people repeatedly in an effort to help them understand what 13, 14. (a) How does Jeremiah's example relate to making return visits?